kvaps/kube-lustre/README.md

 * **Hostnames**: Each node should reach each other by single hostname
 * **Fixed IPs**: Each node should have unchangeable IP-address

+You need to understand that all packages will installed directly on your node.

 ## Quick Start

 * Create namespace, and clusterrolebinding: